example42/example42.github.io/_posts/2019-02-18-partner_awards.md

 This partnership allows Puppet Inc and example42 GmbH to work closely together on training, consulting, migrations and any aspect of a [Puppet Enterprise](https://puppet.com/products/puppet-enterprise) installation.

-Several of the relevant engagements been conducted by [Alessandro Franceschi](https://www.linkedin.com/in/alessandrofranceschi), CTO at example42 GmbH.
+Several of the relevant engagements have been conducted by [Alessandro Franceschi](https://www.linkedin.com/in/alessandrofranceschi), CTO at example42 GmbH.

 We are super excited that Alessandro is rewarded as Channel Partner **Engineer of the Year** for "exemplifying excellence in engineering and solving customer challenges using Puppet products".